In this blog post we are going to introduce the concepts of log returns vs simple returns and realized volatility.

-To illustrate the log returns and more complex concepts we are going to demonstrate them with the help of python and pandas and numpy libraries.
+To illustrate the log returns and more complex concepts we are going to demonstrate the concepts with the help of python libraries: pandas and numpy.

 The simple return on an asset is the amount we receive or lose after holding an asset for a certain time frame.